huntwelch/MongoBot/README.md

 The master development branch is the skynet branch.
 There is a reason.

-Dafuq is going on?
+What's going on?
 ------------------

 For best results in answering this question, read through medulla.py and cortex.py.
 The comments are... lengthy.
+The brainmeat interface is mostly in autonomic.py.
+Thalamus is what gets it on IRC and handles input.
 Also, learn python.

 Advanced Usage